Top 5 Essential Oils for Beekeeping

 Many beekeepers are interested in using as many natural products as possible with their colonies.
 Using essential oils gives beekeepers an alternative to applying manmade chemicals in their beehives but can also be used in combination or alternation with commercially made products.
 Here are five essential oils that beekeepers love.

-Thyme essential oil has properties that may help in controlling Varroa mites.
+Thyme Essential Oil has properties that may help in controlling Varroa mites.
 It works by blocking pores on Varroa mites and causing confusion.
 The mites fall off bees and to the bottom of the hive.
-Use a screened bottom board when you apply thyme oil to your beehive to allow mites to fall to the ground, making less hive cleaning work for your honeybees.
-Thyme oil also has antifungal properties that may be helpful in preventing and controlling Chalkbrood disease.
+Use a screened bottom board when applying thyme oil to your beehive to allow mites to fall to the ground, making less hive-cleaning work for the honeybees.
+Thyme oil is also thought to combat fungus which may be helpful in preventing and controlling Chalkbrood disease.

-Lavender essential oil is a great tool in beehives to help get a healthier colony.
+Lavender Essential Oil is a great tool in beehives to help support a healthy colony.
 Lavender oil may also be effective against American Foulbrood Disease by working to help control the growth of bacteria and its spores within the hive.

-Wintergreen essential oil is another favorite for many beekeepers.
+Cornmint Essential Oil is another favorite for many beekeepers.
 It is known to be an effective deterrent for mites and other insects.
-Wintergreen oil may also be helpful for keeping predatory insects away from your colonies by masking the natural scent of the honeybees.
+Cornmint oil can also work to mask the natural scent of honeybees, helping to keep predatory insects away from vulnerable colonies.